Nigerian telecoms firms suspend access to Twitter - Up News Info

 Gill Atkinson, the British Deputy High Commissioner to Nigeria, wrote in a tweet on Saturday that “all Nigerians have the right to freedom of speech and the responsibility not to misuse that right.”

 “Any action taken by government must be measured, proportionate and not suppress basic freedoms,” she said.
-(Reporting by Chijioke Ohuocha Additional reporting by Alexis Akwagyiram in Lagos Editing by Alexander Smith and Helen Popper )
+(Reporting by Chijioke Ohuocha Additional reporting by Alexis Akwagyiram in Lagos, and Paul Carsten and Camillus Eboh in Abuja; Editing by Alexander Smith, Helen Popper and Clelia Oziel)